wildthinkslaboratory/blog-kit/_pages/calculus/rectangle3.md

 # :::: notes
 # --aliceblue
 ##### Note
-The area of a rectangle can represent a distance as a product of rate and time,
-$$d = r \cdot t$$
-but what should the dimensions of this rectangle be?
+What should the dimensions of this rectangle be?
 The time interval is 4 seconds, but what is the rate?
 It may help to figure out the average speed that the car travels during that time period.
 # --aliceblue
 # ::::